JulienDesdo/PacmanV1/README.md

-# ** Pacman Microsoft Fundation Class **
+# **Pacman Microsoft Fundation Class**

 👋 Hi there!
 This is my first project in C++.
-It is the project for class on MFC.
+It was a project for class.
-They asked to design a pacman game (no graphics) with dialog box.
+They asked to design a pacman game (no graphics) with dialog box (that's why we used MFC).

 ## **Summary**